damola3/Web-App-DevOps-Project/README.md

 - **Ingress -** An ingress would be most useful for mutualising hosting, in case there is a desire to integrate routing and load balancing resources with other internal applications.

+        Deployment Command:

+        kubectl port-forward deployment/inapp-deployment 5000:5000

+### <ins>CI/CD Pipeline<ins>
+Disclaimer: This briefly outlines steps taken to build a CI/CD pipeline in Azure DevOps.
+The application can be deployed across other CI/CD tools such as Jenkins, GitLab CI/CD etc.
+- **Source -** The source-code has been cloned from the following [GitHub repository](https://github.com/damola3/Web-App-DevOps-Project).
+- **Build Pipeline -** A connection has been made to the Docker Hub repository to enable this.
+Azure CI/CD builds from the dockerfile of the cloned repository and pushes a new build to Docker Hub.
+- **Release Pipeline -** A connection has been made to my AKS cluster to enable this.
+AKS deploys the manifest file of this Azure DevOps file.
+Port-forwarding is then used to test that this deployment is in working condition.

 ## Contributors